 Sperry Chalet is an iconic piece of Glacier National Park’s history.
 We have been working with Superintendent Jeff Mow since the morning after the fire to offer support and assistance, as part of our mission to preserve and protect the park for future generations.

-An initial emergency fund of $90,000 has been established and as part of that:
+An initial emergency fund of $90,000 was established and as of September 28, an additional $16,200 was requested to fund the following:

 - We have hired DCI + BCE Engineers, the same firm that consulted on repairs to the chalet after it was damaged by an avalanche in 2011, to assess the integrity of the remaining structure and recommend stabilization actions to protect the remains through the winter;